-Methods and material for containment and cleaning un
+Methods and material for containment and cleaning up

-Methods and material for conta ainment and cleaning up Minor Spills Remove all ignition sources.
+Minor Spills Slippery when spilt.
 Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Wipe up.
-Place in a suitable, labelled container for waste disposal.
-Major Spills Moderate hazard.
-Clear area of personnel and move upwind.
+Avoid contact with skin and eyes.
+Wear impervious gloves and safety goggles.
+Trowel up/scrape up.
+Place spilled material in clean, dry, sealed container.
+Flush spill area with water.
+Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
-No smoking, naked lights or ignition sources.
-Increase ventilation.
 Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite.
+Neutralise/decontaminate residue (see Section 13 for specific agent).
 Collect solid residues and seal in labelled drums for disposal.
 Wash area and prevent runoff into drains.
+After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.